Important

 ST72-95DM 1989 may have been the forerunner of the Yngwie Malmsteen model

-It can be seen from the scan above that whilst the plastic was mostly white it was black in some colour combinations.
+It can be seen from the scan above that whilst the plastic was mostly white it was black in

 Specifications